Yesennia Gonzalez: Making The Worst Of An Already Terrible Situation

 Gonzalez was booked into the Pima County jail on two counts of aggravated assault on a police officer, one count of resisting arrest and one count of DUI.

-DUI is a misdemeanor in most instances.
+DUI is a misdemeanor in most instances but Udall Shumway can help with a DUI in Phoenix, Arizona if the allegations are taken seriously.
 On the other hand, an assault on a police officer which causes serious physical injury or uses a deadly weapon or dangerous instrument is a class 2 felony, the most serious class of felony a non-homicide can be in Arizona.

 Gonzalez’s lawyers will have a hard sell trying to convince anyone that losing an eye isn’t a serious physical injury.
 And that boot heel capable of taking out a deputy’s eye?
 To be a dangerous instrument, the law just requires that, under the circumstances in which it was used, it was readily capable of causing death or serious physical injury.
 Even resisting arrest is a felony in Arizona where someone uses physical force or any other means creating a substantial risk of causing physical injury to the peace officer.
 Gonzalez doesn’t seem to have a great defense to any of the most serious charges.